CSbyGB/pentips/windows/Attacking-AD.md

 ## Methodology

-- Useful tool to install in kali is [pimpmykali](https://github.com/Dewalt-arch/pimpmykali)
+- Useful tool to install in kali is [pimpmykali](https://github.com/Dewalt-arch/pimpmykali) (choose 0 in option menu)
 - First thing to do is launch responder (along with scans to generate traffic)
 - LLMNR Poisoning
 - SMB Relay Attack